2018

 2020

-Winner is RT UK News
+RT UK NEWS

 for giving a voice to whistleblowers throughout the COVID crisis